Periodic Trends - Complete Interactive Lesson

 The Basic Idea

 An atom's nucleus has a charge of (where = atomic number).
-But the outer (valence) electrons don't feel the full because inner-shell electrons block or shield some of that positive charge.
+But the outer (valence) electrons don't feel the full because inner-shell electrons or some of that positive charge.

 Shielding (or screening) is the reduction of nuclear attraction experienced by valence electrons due to the repulsion from inner-shell electrons.